jetstash/jetstash-connect/README.md

 ## testing

 The ability to run unit tests if updating the plugin has some requirements and caveats.
-To run the test successfully we need to shoe horn it into
+To run the test successfully we need to shoe horn it into a working version of WordPress.

 ### requirements